CloudLabs-Samples/EduLabs/Demo/azure/demo-epoch.md

-# Custom Lab : epoch
+# Custom Lab : Epoch IT

 ## Overview
 This lab environment has a Windows 10 Virtual machine with Visio and Excel pre-installed.